Bible Gives Hope

 What does this kingdom look like?

-The kingdom will be the big change mentioned at the start.
-All of the despair around us today will melt away, for Jesus has promised us the future kingdom will hold distinct differences:
+The kingdom will be the big change.
+All the despair around us will melt away, for Jesus has promised us that the future kingdom will hold distinct differences:

 “And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.
 And he that sat upon the throne said, Behold, I make all things new.”
 Revelation 21:4-5